airbnb/swift/swift.md

   * If there are typealiases, they should go above the first `// MARK:`.
   * Do not subdivide each of these sections into subsections, as it makes the method dropdown more cluttered and therefore less useful.
 Instead, group methods by functionality and use smart naming to make clear which methods are related.
 If there gets to be so many methods that sub-sections start to seem necessary, that may be a sign that your code should be refactored into multiple types.

-* **Private types in a file should be marked with `// MARK: - TypeName`.** The hyphen is important here, as it visually distinguishes it from sections within the main type in the file (described above).
+* **[4.2](#4.2) Private types in a file should be marked with `// MARK: - TypeName`.** The hyphen is important here, as it visually distinguishes it from sections within the main type in the file (described above).

-* **Each protocol conformance implementation should occur in dedicated type extension within the same file as the type.** This extension should be marked with `// MARK: ProtocolName`, and should contain nothing more than the methods or properties required to conform to the protocol.
+* **[4.3](#4.3) Each protocol conformance implementation should occur in dedicated type extension within the same file as the type.** This extension should be marked with `// MARK: ProtocolName`, and should contain nothing more than the methods or properties required to conform to the protocol.
 As a result, no `// MARK:`s are needed for defining subsections.

-* **Within each top-level section, place things in the order listed below.** Again, this allows a new reader of your code to more easily find what he or she is looking for.
+* **[4.4](#4.4) Within each top-level section, place things in the order listed below.** Again, this allows a new reader of your code to more easily find what he or she is looking for.
   * Constants (e.g. `static let Gravity: CGFloat = 9.8`)
   * Static properties (e.g. `static let sharedInstance = Foo()`)
   * Instance properties